nf-cmgg/germline/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.
 This is an example output when the pipeline has been run with the test data provided in the [samplesheet](../assets/samplesheet.csv).
 The output consists of 4 directories: `ready`, `individuals`, `multiqc_reports` and `pipeline_info`.

-- The folder `ready` contains the joint-genotyped VCFs of every family along with the output from `bcftools stats` and the somalier plots generated from these files
+- The folder `ready` contains the joint-genotyped VCFs of every family along with the output from `bcftools stats` and the somalier plots generated from these files.
+It also contains a PED file (automatically generated if it wasn't supplied in the samplesheet) and the extended version of the PED file as a `.samples.tsv` file.
 - The folder `individuals` contains the GVCF and index of every individual along with the output of `bcftools stats` generated from these files.
 - The folder `multiqc_reports` contains all the MultiQC report files
 - The folder `pipeline_info` contains reports on the execution of the pipeline